 All current Underground, Overground and DLR lines, depots and stations, including when operated by a predecessor organisation (e.g. London Transport, Yerkes Group, British Rail, Silverlink, etc).

-For the purposes of the quiz Paddington is considered as having two separate stations (Bishop’s Road and Praed Street).
+For the purposes of the quiz Paddington is considered as having two separate stations (Bishop’s Road (Hammersmith & City line) and Praed Street (Bakerloo and District lines)).
+Similarly there are two Canary Wharf (Jubilee and DLR), Hammersmith (H&C and District/Piccadilly), Shepherd's Bush (Central and Overground), and West Hampstead (Jubilee and Overground) stations.

 Disused Underground and DLR lines and stations (e.g. Aldwych, Epping-Ongar).
-This includes the Stratford-North Woolwich section of the North London Line
+This includes the Stratford-North Woolwich section of the North London Line and the Northern City Line between Moorgate and Highbury and Islington

 London Underground and DLR stock (past, present and future) in places other than London Underground/the DLR (e.g. preserved railways, the Isle of Wight, museums, historic photos of LU trains at stations no longer served by LU, etc)